AKotov-dev/dnscrypt-gui/README.md

 The `DNSCrypt-GUI` settings are optimal by default.
 It remains to start the local proxy server with the `Restart` button and set its address in the DNS settings of the network card (by default, 127.0.0.1).
 If the server is up, it is automatically put into auto-upload.
 Green indicator - the server is running, yellow - waiting/problem.
 The `Stop` button stops the server and disables its autoloading.

-Used servers with DNSCrypt support without logging (except google): https://dnscrypt.info/public-servers/
+Used servers with DNSCrypt support without logging: https://dnscrypt.info/public-servers/

 Starting with `v1.0` it is possible to check the system for DNS leaks (blue `Resolvers:` link next to the list of DNS servers).
 If the system uses a global proxy (for example `xray-core` or another), then with the browser already open, the site will most likely show information about DNS wrapped in a proxy.
 To see the clean result - just close the browser and click the `Resolvers:` link.
 In this case, it should pick up your local dns (127.0.0.1) from the `/etc/resolv.conf` file, if the network connection is configured correctly.
 In any case, you will receive valuable information for your security.